-And learn more about a rare, underrecognised,
+And learn more about a rare, underrecognized, and underdiagnosed condition known as ATTR-CM.

 Download a ready-to-use Doctor Discussion Guide here.

 Remember, Your Heart mATTRs!
-When it comes to ATTR-CM it is all about being proactive.
+When it comes to ATTR-CM, it is all about being proactive.
 While overall awareness of ATTR-CM is low, advocating for yourself or a loved one with the disease and asking your doctor questions can help you get many of the answers you need.

 ATTR-CM can impact each patient differently, and your family, work, and social needs may differ.
 Be open about your questions and concerns.